If your personal information falls into the wrong hands, it can be used to steal your identity.

 If you think your personal information has been used, you can report it to the police via ReportCyber.

-If you think someone has hacked into your online accounts, report it to the relevant websites.
+If you think someone has hacked into your online accounts (for example, social media, digital wallets, online shopping website), report it to those organisations.

 Alert family and friends